ClickHouse/clickhouse-kafka-connect/CONTRIBUTING.md

 ## Proposing code changes
-This is a relatively straightfoward process:
+This is a relatively straightforward process:
 * Ensure there's unit test coverage for the changes (and that prior tests work still, of course).
 * Update VERSION to the next logical version number
-* Add changes to CHANGELOG in a human readable way
+* Add changes to CHANGELOG in a human-readable way
 * Submit a PR

 ## Releasing a new version